-US forces sink ‘Houthi’ boats in Red Sea after attack on Maersk vessel
+US army attacks three Houthi boats in Red Sea, killing at least 10 fighters

 — U.S. Central Command (@CENTCOM) December 31, 2023

 It was the second alleged Houthi attack on the Maersk Hangzhou in less than 24 hours.

 Late on Saturday night, CENTCOM said it shot down two ballistic missiles fired by the Houthis as it responded to a separate missile strike on Maersk Hangzhou.

 In the wake of the attacks, global shipping giant Maersk, which owns the vessel, said it was suspending its operations in the Red Sea for 48 hours, highlighting the continued threat to commercial vessels in the region.